Is Your Fantastic Marketing Too Damn Pushy?

 Guess it’s like finding out your friend is a creep.

-I have always despised the “So…” wrap up in ads, where the writer presents a lawyerly case of why a product or service is terrific.
-(Copywriter’s secret: the case is usually all the bullet points from the creative brief, gussied up in the full sentences and then strung together like pearls on a necklace.)
+I have always despised the “So…” wrap up in ads, where the writer presents a logical, lawyerly case of why a product or service is terrific.
+(Copywriter’s secret: the case is usually all the bullet points from the creative brief, gussied up in full sentences and then strung together like pearls on a necklace.)

 Then, the lazy writer rests his/her case–– the last paragraph has the “So…” close.